pokergeist/Arduino-Plot-lib/CirquePinnacle/readme.md

 # Cirque Pinnacle Arduino Lib

+## Status

+I'm working to resolve some coding errors - **DO NOT USE THE LIBRARY AT THIS TIME**.

+It mostly works by accident, but there are some needed fixes on the way.

 ## Intro

 This library is meant to facilitate the use of a Cirque GlidePoint trackpad.
 In this case, specifically ones using the Gen3 (or Gen2?)
 Pinnacle ASIC.